hirensavani-99/Talk/README.md

 # Talk
 Chat-app

+technology:- nodejs, socketio

-This application is build using nodejs , handlebar and socket io. with same room number we can able to talk with each-other.
+This chat application is done using socket.io where multiple user can chat with each other with same room number.